Environmental Biology (DEB)

 Research networks and centers of special interest to DEB researchers

-NSF provides funding to networks and centers; several of these are likely to be of particular interest to environmental biologists.
-Funding for these come from DEB and other administrative units at NSF.
+NSF provides funding to networks and centers; while funded outside of DEB, several of these are likely to be of particular interest to environmental biologists.
+Information about these current activities can be found on the Division of Biological Infrastructure (http://www.nsf.gov/div/index.jsp?div=DBI) and Division of Emerging Frontiers (http://www.nsf.gov/div/index.jsp?div=EF) webpages.